2024 Jan 17 /For the Children of Chomonyn

 We went back to the school, paint just dry, final wiring still taking place, and all the new furniture and appliances rapidly being put into place.
 The last hour was an absolute hive of activity.
 A couple dozen more parent volunteers had arrived and everyone was working furiously to get it all in place.
 We put new appliances in the kitchen and the storage room, hung shelving, and placed furniture.
 Others were putting out toys and hanging kids’ artwork.
 Another crew was cleaning up all around us.
 It was incredible how so many people could work together so fluidly and get so much done in such a short time.

 Miraculously, with only a few minutes before the kids arrived, everything was finished.
-A complete transformation, and a facility not just a huge step up from what they had before, but nicer that most preschools throughout Ukraine.
+A complete transformation, and a facility not just a huge step up from what they had before, but nicer than most preschools throughout Ukraine.
+Everyone was super proud.

 The kids (and the rest of the parents) arrived and we could just feel their excitement as they entered.
 Guillaume handed out candy and popcorn and Jonathan said a few words to recognize the work of the volunteers and the importance of the space.
 He ended his talk with “Who wants to watch a movie?!” which was met with cheers, and movie night began.

-The final dedication was with a plaque that Alex revealed on the outside of the school recognizing the contributors that helped make this project possible.
+The final dedication was with a plaque that Alex revealed on the outside of the school, recognizing the contributors who helped make this project possible.
 Thank you to all of you.
 You’ve made a significant impact.

 Comments